leatama19/First-Repo/Week-02/README.md

 # Design Notes
 - Found it quite challenging placing the histograms where I wanted it to be
 - Have the histograms fit perfectly to the image size
+- Was not able to save frame properly for color swap sample (unsure)